myzlab/k-search-v2-docs/docs/misc/window-definition.md

 final KWindowDefinitionNamed wdn1 = wd("the_name");
 ```

-### Example: Unnamed, partitioned and no frame clause added
+## Example: Unnamed and partitioned

 - Name: 𐄂
 - Partition by: 🗸